NYULibraries/libtechnyu_blog/source/_posts/2013-05-03-library-technologists-at-nyu.markdown

 This will create the file `source/_posts/#{data}-the-title-of-my-insightful-post.markdown`.

 [YAML Front Matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) is at the top.
-Edit it.
-Or don't.
+Add yourself as the post's author.

+    ---
+    ...
+    author: You
+    ...
+    ---

 Then write your post in [markdown](http://daringfireball.net/projects/markdown/).